MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/device.md

 *^ dips is not necessarily the physical pixel count*

-`Idiom` is especially useful for building layouts that take advantage of larger screens, like this:
+The `Idiom` property is especially useful for building layouts that take advantage of larger screens, like this:

 ```csharp
 if (Device.Idiom == TargetIdiom.Phone) {